jonashackt/ansible-windows-docker-springboot/README.md

 * Reboot your Windows Box, if necessary
 * Install the current Docker version (via [chocolatey docker package](https://chocolatey.org/packages/docker).
 And although the package claims to only install the client, it also provides the Docker Server (which means this is 100% identical with the [step 2.
 Install Docker in Microsoft´s tutorial](https://docs.microsoft.com/en-us/virtualization/windowscontainers/quick-start/quick-start-windows-10)).)
 * Register and Start the Docker Windows service
+* Installing docker-compose (this is only needed for multiple containers)
 * Running a first Windows container inside your Windows box (via `docker run microsoft/dotnet-samples:dotnetapp-nanoserver`)
+* Building the `springboot-oraclejre-nanoserver` Docker image to run our Spring Boot Apps later on

 If Docker on Windows with Windows Docker Containers is fully configured, you should see something like this (which definitely means, Docker is running perfectly fine on your Windows box!):